Remote Sensing Analysis and Geospatial Information Systems (GIS)

 This certificate is designed to prepare individuals for positions in public and private sectors of the Remote Sensing and Geospatial Information Systems (GIS) profession.
 Students receive a comprehensive overview of satellite delivered remote sensing capabilities and an appreciation for broad applications in government and commercial sectors.
 The curriculum employs hands-on techniques for demonstrating the use and application of subject matter and includes current best-practices as well as evolving techniques.
 Decision-makers and analysts in federal, state, and local government as well as private industry will gain necessary skills and experience to enable them to leverage imagery and GIS products in delivering real organizational value.

-This program is offered at the Colorado Springs and Denver campuses in Colorado.
+This program is offered at the Colorado Springs campus in Colorado.

 - SPSM 5300 Remote Sensing Analysis Concepts and Geospatial Information System Technology (3 hours)